serverscom/dibctl/integration_tests/README.md

 7. Copy configs into `integration_tests` and replace passwords.

+8. Bump 'expires' for token  in cassette(at leat for few years ahead, please), otherwise tests would fail with message: CannotOverwriteExistingCassetteException: No match for the request (<Request (POST) https://auth.servers.nl01.cloud.servers.com:5000/v2.0/tokens>) was found.
+Can't overwrite existing cassette

 9. Change (fake passwords, etc) in cassettes and in fake configs should match.

 10. Review changes before committing them!